Anne Tolley: Member of Parliament

-She challenged Braybrooke for the Napier seat in 1999.
-While unsuccessful in that contest, Tolley was elected as a list MP.
 In the 2002 election, she unsuccessfully contested the Napier seat against Braybrooke's successor, Russell Fairbrother.
 Along with many other National MPs, Tolley did not escape the collapse of the party's vote that year, and so did not return to Parliament as a list MP.

-In the 2005 general election, Tolley successfully contested the East Coast electorate, including Whakatāne, Ōhope, Ōpōtiki, and Gisborne districts, beating Labour candidate Moana Mackey, daughter of the previous East Coast MP Janet Mackey.
-She held the electorate for four subsequent elections until her retirement in 2020.
+She did return at the 2005 general election, having won the East Coast electorate over Labour candidate Moana Mackey, daughter of the previous East Coast MP Janet Mackey.
+She held the electorate at the four subsequent elections.